Football (word): Etymology

 Although the popularly believed etymology of the word football, or "foot ball", originated in reference to the action of a foot kicking a ball, this may be a false etymology.
 An alternative explanation has it that the word originally referred to a variety of games in medieval Europe, which were played on foot.
 These sports were usually played by peasants, as opposed to the horse-riding sports more often enjoyed by aristocrats.
 In some cases, the word has been applied to games which involved carrying a ball and specifically banned kicking.
-For example, the English writer William Hone, writing in 1825 or 1826, quotes the social commentator Sir Frederick Morton Eden, regarding a game – which Hone refers to as "Foot-Ball" – played in the parish of Scone, Perthshire:
+For example, the English writer William Hone, writing in 1825 or 1826, quotes the social commentator Sir Frederick Eden, 2nd Baronet, regarding a game – which Hone refers to as "Foot-Ball" – played in the parish of Scone, Perthshire:

 The game was this: he who at any time got the ball into his hands, run [sic] with it till overtaken by one of the opposite part; and then, if he could shake himself loose from those on the opposite side who seized him, he run on; if not, he threw the ball from him, unless it was wrested from him by the other party, but no person was allowed to kick it.
 [Emphasis added.]

-Conversely, in 1363, King Edward III of England issued a proclamation banning "...handball, football, or hockey; coursing and cock-fighting, or other such idle games", suggesting that "football" may have been differentiated from games that involved other parts of the body.
+Conversely, in 1363, King Edward III of England issued a proclamation banning "...handball, football, or hockey; coursing and cock-fighting, or other such idle games", suggesting that "football" may have been differentiated from games that involved other parts of the body, although the medieval English game 'handball' was a predecessor to tennis called in French jeu de paume.

-The Oxford English Dictionary (OED) traces the written use of the word "football" (as "foteballe"), referring to the game, to 1409.
+The Oxford English Dictionary (OED) traces the written use of the word football (as foteballe), referring to the game, to 1409.
 The first recorded use of the word to refer to the ball was in 1486, and the first use as a verb in 1599.

 The word "soccer" originated as an Oxford "-er" slang abbreviation of "association", and is credited to late nineteenth century English footballer, Charles Wreford-Brown.
-It has been speculated that both this story and the William Webb Ellis rugby story are apocryphal, however this appears to be a revision of history as the English term "soccer" fell out of favour while England differentiated their language from America's (where the term soccer had become widely used) English in the 20th century due to growing American popularity.
+It has been speculated that both this story and the William Webb Ellis rugby story are apocryphal; however, this appears to be a revision of history as the English term "soccer" fell out of favour while England differentiated their language from America's (where the term soccer had become widely used) English in the 20th century due to growing American popularity.
 "Socker" with a k appeared in print at least as early as 1889.
 The New York Times, published in 1905: "It was a fad at Oxford and Cambridge to use 'er' at the end of many words, such as foot-er, sport-er, and as Association did not take an 'er' easily, it was, and is, sometimes spoken of as Soccer."
 There is also the sometimes-heard variation, "soccer football".